ciena/afkak/README.md

 make venv
 ```

+### Testing Strategy

+Afkak has two types of tests:

+* Unit tests — unit tests are fast tests.
+  They don't do I/O.

+* Integration tests — tests that run against a real Kafka broker.

 ### Run the unit tests

 To run all unit tests in all the supported Python versions (requires all